-Subject coordinators review long term plans and create action plans for their subjects.
-The Long Term Plans are based on the EYFS, National Curriculum (2014), 11+ Common Entrance Curriculum (in Maths, English and Science) and the Independent Curriculum.
+Subject Coordinators review Long Term Plans (LTPs) and create Action Plans for their subjects.
+The LTPs are based on the EYFS, National Curriculum (2014), 11+ Common Entrance Curriculum (in Maths, English and Science) and the Independent Curriculum.

-Our Medium Term Plans (Schemes of Work) are based on the syllabus for each subject (Long Term Plans).
+Our Medium Term Plans (Schemes of Work) are based on the syllabus for each subject (LTPs).
 These are reviewed and updated termly.

-Our Short-Term Plans are those that our teachers write on a daily basis.
+Our Short Term Plans are those that our teachers write daily.
 We use these to set out the learning objectives for each session, and to identify what resources and activities we are going to use in the lesson.